MaazSaeed/Game-Development/Ayzah/Computer Graphics (CMU 15-462-662)/Notes/Lecture 02/CMU Lecture 02.md

 Norm: Formal Definition

-Norm is any function that assigns a member to each vector and satisfies the following propertico.
+Norm is any function that assigns a member to each vector and satisfies the following properties.

 $$
 \begin{aligned}